Zajic86/readThis/README.md

 ``` bash
 sudo apt install espeak
 ```
-voices in script with eSpeak (you can add your own):
+voices in script with eSpeak (you can add your own, just uncomment list of voices):
 - Čeština
 - Slovenčina
 - English